docarray/docarray/docs/data_types/text/text.md

 # 🔤 Text

 DocArray supports many different modalities including `Text`.
-This section will show you how to load and handle text data in DocArray.
+This section will show you how to load and handle text data using DocArray.

-Storing text in DocArray is as simple as:
+Storing text in DocArray is as simple as this:

 ```python
 from docarray import BaseDoc